neps-in/project-ideas/python/entry-level/personal-blog-entry-level.md

 - **Edit Article Page**: Contains a form for updating an existing article, with fields for title, content, and publication date.

 ---

-The following mockups illustrate the layout and structure of the different pages in the blog.